Back-end Engineering Articles

 puts m.method_two

-This is because methods cannot be called directly from the module; we've to mix the module inside a class.
+This is because methods cannot be called directly from the module, we’ve to mix the module inside a class.

 Mixins